 Both aging and saving for old age are lifelong processes.
-Thus, saving should start as early as possible.
-My colleagues at Center for Social Development have spent the last quarter of a century building the evidence for why we should start saving early and identifying the best parameters to encourage lifelong saving.
+Thus, saving should start as early as possible in an individual's life.
+My colleagues at CSD have spent the last quarter of a century building the evidence for why we should start saving early and identifying the best parameters to encourage lifelong saving.

-Overall, there is reason to believe that children who grow up in families with assets are better off than those who grow up in otherwise similar families without them.
-We have learned from the SEED for Oklahoma Kids experiment that the CDA has positive effects on mothers' attitudes about the future, mothers' mental health, and children's early development.
-The effect is similar in size to at least one estimate of the effect of the Head Start Program on early social-emotional development.
-Having a CDA and assets for college may also matter more than the saving behavior of parents.
-Some evidence suggests that early positive effects such as these may improve longer-term outcomes, perhaps especially for disadvantaged kids.
+Overall, there is reason to believe that children who grow up in families with assets are better off than those who grow up in otherwise similar families without them.47 We have learned from the SEED OK experiment that CDAs have positive effects on mothers' attitudes about the future,48 mothers' mental health,49 and children's early social and emotional development.
+The effect is similar in size to at least one estimate of the effect of the Head Start Program on early socio-emotional development.50 The research also showed that possessing a CDA and assets for college improved outcomes independent of parental saving behavior of parents.
+Our evidence suggests that early positive effects from CDAs may improve longer-term outcomes, perhaps especially for underserved children.51

 Studies also show that having an account in one's name as a child is positively associated with financial outcomes later in life.
-It may be because they have already entered the financial mainstream and are able to continue engaging with financial products and institutions as they grow older.
-Young adults who grew up with a savings account in their name are two times more likely to own checking accounts, two times more likely to own credit cards, three times more likely to own certificates of deposit, and four times more likely to own stocks.
-This pattern holds true across high- and low-income families.
-By starting early, children develop good financial habits and a mind set for saving.
-Good financial habits are crucial for healthy financial lives.
+This may be because children with accounts have already entered the financial mainstream and are able to continue engaging with financial products and institutions as they mature.52 Young adults who grew up with a savings account in their name are two times more likely to own checking accounts, two times more likely to own credit cards, three times more likely to own certificates of deposit,